2021 15th Annual

 - If the game is tied, an inning or innings will be played to break the tie, if still within the time limit.
 Tournament officials will be watchful of and will not tolerate any attempts to delay a game.
 If a team is found to be intentionally delaying a game, this could result in an immediate forfeiture of that game determined by the umpire.

-- 7U-No new inning after 90 minutes and drop dead at 2 hours.
+- 7U-No new inning if the last out is recorded at/before 90 minutes and drop dead at 2 hours.

 - No time limits are in place for championship games.